hellojoechip/notify-telegram/README.md

 7. CLick on 'then that' and search for telegram.
 8. Choose an action.
 9. Change target chat to your newly created telegram channel.
-10. Enable web page preview. (still no idea what this does)
-11. Click on 'create action'.
+10. Click on 'create action'.

 <br/>